Palash90/site-assets/target/blogs/building-a-word-quiz/part-1.md

 Over excited me populated a list of 1000 common words for each language and re-ran the application.

 Nothing broke, everything worked fine.
-The app loads, the recoginitions work smoothly and everything.
+The app loads, the recognitions work smoothly and everything.

 Then I opened the network tab in the Inspect window.
 I saw megabytes of data transfer.

 If you are actually following my articles, you might already know that I am using `github pages` for hosting my static website and there is absolutely no server running for backend.
 Github although very generous in its usage limits for free tier, I still felt I should stop this data transfer.
-Data transfer rate was definitely one reason but the another reasons are very me:
+Data transfer rate was definitely one reason.
+The other reasons are classic ‘me’.:

 1. I wanted to use lazy loading
 2. I was a little afraid of slowing down my website as it already handles a very big script file.
 If interested, [read here](https://palashkantikundu.in/content/setting-up-a-site-3)